Passimx/chats-frontend/README.md

 > Designed for privacy-first chat systems that anyone can self-host.

 # License

-PassimX Chats Frontend is released under the terms of the MIT
+PassimX Chats Frontend is released under the terms of the MIT license.
+See https://opensource.org/license/MIT for more information.

 ## Features

 - 🔒 Messaging **without authentication** or any personal identifiers
 - 🌐 **Self-hostable** — deploy your own secure server
 - 💬 Supports both private and group chats
 - 📱 Responsive design (SPA / PWA ready)
 - ⚙️ Simple integration with the backend API

 ## Technologies